Skip to main content

 #

-Atlanta’s sprawling metropolitan area, mix of urban and suburban environments, and position as the South’s major transportation hub make it an important market for autonomous vehicle companies.
+Atlanta’s sprawling metropolitan area, mix of urban and suburban environments, and position as the South’s major transportation hub make it an important—and unique—market for autonomous vehicle companies.

 Waymo and Uber Partnership